Gail Kelly

-Biography

 Early life and education

 Gail Currer was born in Pretoria, South Africa.
-Currer attended the University of Cape Town where she undertook an arts degree majoring in history and Latin as well as a Diploma in Education.
+Currer attended the University of Cape Town where she undertook an arts degree, majoring in history and Latin, as well as a Diploma in Education.

 She married Allan Kelly in December 1977.
+They have four children, including triplets.

+Career

 Teacher

-The couple moved to Rhodesia (now Zimbabwe) where she taught Latin at Falcon College while he served in the Rhodesian Army.
-They returned to South Africa where Allan Kelly studied medicine at the University of the Witswatersrand and Gail Kelly taught at a government high school.
+The couple moved to Rhodesia (now Zimbabwe), where she taught Latin at Falcon College while he served in the Rhodesian Army.
+They returned to South Africa, where Allan Kelly studied medicine at the University of the Witwatersrand and Gail Kelly taught at a government high school.

 Banking

 Kelly started work at the Nedcor Bank in 1980 as a teller but was fast-tracked into an accelerated training program.
-She started an MBA in 1986 while pregnant with her oldest daughter and graduated with distinction in 1987.
+She started an MBA at Wits Business School, the graduate school of business administration of the University of the Witwatersrand in 1986 while pregnant with her oldest daughter and graduated with distinction in 1987.
 In 1990, she became head of human resources at Nedcor (after having given birth to triplets five months earlier).
 From early 1992 to 1997 she held various other general manager positions at Nedcor, including cards and personal banking.

 The Kellys were becoming disillusioned with South Africa in the middle of the 1990s and were looking to move to a different country.
 In June 1997, she flew to Sydney where she held interviews with four of the major banks and was appointed to a senior position at the Commonwealth Bank in July 1997.